BIBA

 • Instant cover with no waiting period.*

-* No waiting period, provided you have bought a Brand New car and purchased your policy before taking delivery.
+* No waiting period, provided you bought a Brand New car and purchased your policy before delivery.

-Every policy we offer has terms and conditions, and we have tried wherever possible to make them as simple and easy to understand as possible.
-So before you buy alloy wheel insurance from your dealership, why not compare our policy benefits and prices and see how quick, easy, and affordable it can be to protect your alloy wheels with a policy?
+Every policy we offer has terms and conditions, and as an alloy wheel insurance provider, we have tried wherever possible to make them as simple and easy to understand as possible.
+Before you buy a policy from another alloy wheel insurance provider, why not get a quote and see how simple and affordable our policy can be?

 Alloy Wheel Insurance is available for:

-• It was bought from a franchised main dealership within the last 30 days.
+• It was bought from a main dealership within the last 30 days.

 What Alloy Wheel Insurance from Total Loss Gap will not cover.

 Significant exclusions (these are examples and not exhaustive.
-For full terms and conditions, please click the policy terms links at the bottom of the page)
+For a full list of terms and conditions for your alloy wheel insurance policy, please click the policy terms links at the bottom of the page)

-• Damage that is not due to accidental or malicious incidents.
-For example, fading of lacquer finish, chemical reaction, or corrosion.
+• Damage that is not caused by accidental or malicious incidents. e.g. fading of lacquer finish, chemical reaction, or corrosion.

-• Aftermarket Alloys wheels that are not the original to your vehicle
+• Aftermarket alloy wheels that are not the originals of your vehicle.

-• Alloys fitted to motorbikes, scooters, three-wheeled vehicles, quad bikes, kit cars, commercial vehicles, panel vans, vehicles over 3500kgs
+• Alloys fitted to motorbikes, scooters, three-wheeled vehicles, quad bikes, kit cars, commercial vehicles, panel vans, and vehicles over 3500kgs.

 • Any claim that exceeds the total number of claims you chose within a 12-month.